Photon proliferation from multi-body dark matter annihilation: Conclusion

-\textit{\textbf{Acknowledgements.}} We would like to thank Amin Aboubrahim, Jinhui Guo, Jia Liu, Yong Tang, Jingqiang Ye, and Bingrong Yu for useful discussions on ultralight DM, and Vladyslav Shtabovenko for helpful comments on {\tt FeynArts} and {\tt FeynCalc}.
+We would like to thank Amin Aboubrahim, Jinhui Guo, Jia Liu, Yong Tang, Jingqiang Ye, and Bingrong Yu for useful discussions on ultralight DM, Vladyslav Shtabovenko for helpful comments on {\tt FeynArts}/{\tt FeynCalc}, and Jens Chluba for discussions on CMB spectral distortions from large photon number injection.
 We appreciate the helpful data repositories of ultralight DM constraints managed by Ciaran A.~J.~O'Hare~\cite{AxionLimits}.
 K.-P.~Xie also thanks the hospitality of Osaka University where part of this work was performed.
 S.-P.~Li is supported by JSPS Grant-in-Aid for JSPS Research Fellows No. 24KF0060.
 K.-P.~Xie is supported by the Fundamental Research Funds for the Central Universities.